hootsuite/grid/README.md

-Seeing how JavaScript doesn't support multidimensional arrays, the 2d grid inside GridList is represented by an array for columns, with each array entry containing another array with cells for each row. __The cell is simply a pointer to an item that occupies it, or a *null* reference if not item is sitting on that cell's position.__ Note that more cells can point to the same item reference, because items occupy `w * h` cells.
+Seeing how JavaScript doesn't support multidimensional arrays, the 2d grid inside GridList is represented by an array for columns, with each array entry containing another array with cells for each row. __The cell is simply a pointer to an item that occupies it, or a *null* reference if no item is sitting on that cell's position.__ Note that more cells can point to the same item reference, because items occupy `w * h` cells.
 Here's a grid
 pseudo-representation: